sam-mininberg/ports-info/README.md

-# Ports Monitor
+# Ports
-Simple utility to show open ports on linux systems
+Simple utility to show onformation about all listening ports on linux systems